adamjeanlaurent/Pomodoro-Study/README.md

 To Start Server:

-Open A new terminal session and run `mongod`, and run `node app.js` in the project directory
+Open A new terminal session and run `mongod`, and run `node app.js` in the project directory.

 To Visit App: